ms/buildtogether.tech/process/index.md

     each change might work in isolation, but combining them might break things if someone hasn't been careful about doing merges.

-Code review.
+<span i="code review">Code review</span>.
 :   <span x="git-team"/> explained when, why, and how to do this.

 The other practices---stand-up meetings, sprints, analysis & estimation---are
-the subject of this chapter, while delivering releases is covered in <span x="delivery"/>.
-Before we explore them, let's take a look at a typical afternoon in the life of a student programmer.
+covered below, while delivering releases is covered in <span x="delivery"/>.
+Before we explore them, though, let's take a look at a typical afternoon in the life of a student programmer.

 ## Daily Routine